ByteBitter/TheBusModBuilder/README.md

 # The Bus Mod Builder

-A tool to quickly rebuild mods for the game "The Bus".
+This tool allows you to build any mod you created inside the "The Bus Modding Editor" without opening it.

 ## DISCLAIMER - USE AT YOUR OWN RISK

+**This tool was created independently and is not affiliated with TML Studios.**
+If you run into any issues, feel free to reach out to me directly here for help.
+Thanks a bunch!

-This software was made with my last 3 braincells and a little help of ChatGPT...
+This software was made with my last 3 braincells and a little help of ChatGPT so... **Use it at your own risk**

-**Use at your own risk** — if anything goes wrong, I am not responsible.
-Your computer, your problem.
+If anything goes wrong, I am not responsible.
+You have been warned.

 Happy Modding!

-## So how does this work ?

-This tool allows you to build any mods you created inside the The Bus Modding Editor.
-It also enables you to use multible build versions (like 'stable' or 'beta')

 ## Requirements